sgabre/sky/README.md

 Prerequisites
 ---------------

-The Sky project described in this article is hosted on my [github](https://git-scm.com/) page.
+The Crazy Uncle Lab project described in this article is hosted on my [github](https://git-scm.com/) page.

 Tools used in this project can be found under the following URLs: